-The three research reactors, including one in Gaithersburg, Maryland, 24 miles (39 km) from the White House, are powered by highly enriched uranium, that if stolen, could be used to make nuclear weapons, the report said.
+The three research reactors, including one in Gaithersburg, Maryland, 24 miles from the White House, are powered by highly enriched uranium that if stolen could be used to make nuclear weapons, the report said.

-Power utilities have argued they have done all they can to ensure security at plants without dramatically raising power bills and that it is the responsibility of the U.S. government to defend against attacks, said Alan Kuperman, the NPPP coordinator, and a co-author of the report.
+Power utilities have argued they have done all they can to ensure security at plants without dramatically raising power bills, adding that it is the responsibility of the U.S. government to defend against attacks, said Alan Kuperman, the NPPP coordinator and a co-author of the report.
 "The problem is that's not occurring," he said.

-Kuperman said the government had made some progress since 9/11, when nuclear plants only had to protect against attacks by three people.
-And the Pentagon and Department of Energy have also recently worked on a common approach to protecting nuclear weapons and fissile materials that could be made into nuclear weapons, he said.
+Kuperman said the government had made some progress since September 11, 2001, when nuclear plants only had to protect against attacks by three people.
+The Pentagon and Department of Energy have also recently worked on a common approach to protecting nuclear weapons and fissile materials that could be made into nuclear weapons, he said.

 "That is a good sign of progress, but that does not address the concern we have about nuclear reactors," Kuperman said.

 Attacks could take place not only at reactors, but at spent waste pools, where water drainage could lead to a meltdown and a wide release of dangerous radioactivity.
 They could also come from the sea, the report said.